BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/ImportASCIIData.md

 ## Description ##
 This **Filter** reads ASCII data from any text-based file and imports the data into DREAM.3D-style arrays.
 The user uses the **Filter's** wizard to specify which file to import, how the data is formatted, what to call each array, and what type each array should be.

 *Note:* This **Filter** is intended to read data that is column-oriented, such that each created DREAM.3D array corresponds to a column of data in the ASCII file.
+Therefore, this **Filter** will only import scalar arrays.
+If multiple columns are in fact different components of the same array, then the columns may be imported as separate arrays and then combined in the correct order using the [Combine Attribute Arrays](@ref combineattributearrays) **Filter**.

 ### Separating the Data ###